LukePappa/Ourism/text.md

-Your purpose is to surrender yourself utterly and completely to God, the eternal, omnipotent, omnipresent, omnibenevolent, and omniscient creator of the universe, who is Divine Love.
+Your purpose is to surrender yourself utterly and completely to God, the eternal, omnipotent, omnipresent, omnibenevolent, and omniscient creator and sustainer of existence, who is Divine Love.